-PATRICIA FALCONE is the deputy director for Science and Technology at Lawrence Livermore National Laboratory (LLNL) in Livermore, California.
-She is the principal advocate for the Laboratory's science and technology base and oversees the strategic development of the Laboratory's capabilities.
-A member of the senior management team, she is responsible for the Laboratory's collaborative research with academia and the private sector, as well as its internal investment portfolio.
-Falcone joined LLNL in 2015 after six years at the White House Office of Science and Technology Policy (OSTP), including serving as the presidentially appointed and Senate-confirmed Associate Director of OSTP for National Security and International Affairs.
+PATRICIA FALCONE is the deputy director for Science and Technology at the Lawrence Livermore National Laboratory (LLNL) in Livermore, California.
+She is the principal advocate for the Laboratory's science and technology base and oversees the strategic development of the Lab's capabilities.
+A member of the senior management team, she is responsible for the Lab's collaborative research with academia and the private sector, as well as its internal investment portfolio.
+Falcone joined LLNL in 2015 after six years at the White House Office of Science and Technology Policy (OSTP), including serving as the presidentially appointed and Senate-confirmed associate director of OSTP for National Security and International Affairs.
 In that capacity, she led a team that advised on the science and technology dimensions of national security policy deliberations and on Federal support of national security research and development.
-Earlier, Falcone served in a variety of technical and management positions at the Sandia National Laboratories in Livermore, California, including as a Distinguished Member of the Technical Staff, and as the Senior Manager for Systems Analysis and Engineering.
-Her work at Sandia focused on the assessment of new technologies for mission applications, and on advanced energy conversion technologies.

 FRANCES ALSTON is the director of Environment, Safety & Health.
 She comes to the Laboratory from the Department of Energy's (DOE) East Tennessee Technology Park in Oak Ridge where she served as the Environmental Safety, Health and Quality (ES&H) deputy manager.
 Alston has extensive experience developing, implementing and managing ES&H programs for DOE.
 The foundation of her career is built on 24 years at DOE's Savannah River site where she implemented and led ES&H programs.
 Alston is a Certified Hazards Material Manager and Professional Engineering Manager.
 She has a doctorate in industrial and system engineering and a master's degree in engineering management, both from the University of Alabama.
 Previously, Alston earned a master's degree in hazardous and waste materials management/environmental engineering from Southern Methodist University and a bachelor's degree in industrial hygiene and safety/chemistry from Saint Augustine's College.